nivertech/atsd-use-cases/Chart Lab Intro/chartlabintro.md

 Chart Lab is just the thing you have been looking for!

-Chart Lab is a versatile online tool which allows users to try out Axibase Time Series Database (ATSD) visualization capabilites.
+Chart Lab is a versatile online tool which allows users to try out Axibase Time Series Database (ATSD) visualization capabilities.
 Chart Lab doesn't require any registration and allows you to experiment with different layouts and widget settings prior to deploying it in your own ATSD instance.
 For users familiar with
 [jsfiddle.net](http://jsfiddle.net/da1rosy8/), Chart Lab shares many of the same properties and characteristics.